siscia/ema/README.md

   :ring {:handler awesome-name.core/app}) ;;added
 ```

-Note that I have add the dependecies and a ring handler.
+Note that I have added the dependecies and a ring handler.

 At this point we need to generate our handler.